-Verify the IPv6-only deployments
+Verify all addresses in IPv6-only deployments

-This role needs to be invoked from a playbook that run tests.
-This role verifies the IPv6 setting on devstack side and devstack deploy services on IPv6.
-This role is invoked before tests are run so that if any missing IPv6 setting or deployments can fail the job early.
+This role needs to be invoked from a playbook that runs tests.
+This role verifies the IPv6 settings on the devstack side and that devstack deploys with all addresses being IPv6.
+This role is invoked before tests are run so that if there is any missing IPv6 setting, deployments can fail the job early.